neo4j/cypher-language-support/packages/language-server/README.md

 A language server wrapper for the `@neo4j-cypher/language-support` package.

-## Bundle the server and run with node
+## Installation

+We will provide a quick way to install the serer via npm soon™️.
+For now you can build it yourself, see instructions below.

+### Bundling and usage from typescript

 To package the language server into a single javascript bundle, go to the root of the project and do `npm run bundle`.